 Does the Bible Use an Erroneous Value for Pi?

-Critics of the Bible have sometimes scoffed at this verse, claiming that it clearly uses an erroneous value for pi.
-Of course, the obvious explanation is that the quoted figure for the diameter was not meant to be an exact measurement, but simply rounded to nearest whole number, or perhaps it didn’t even have to be rounded that much if the circumference was an inside measurement, not including the width of the brim.
+Critics have sometimes scoffed at this verse, claiming that it clearly uses an erroneous value for pi.
+Of course, the obvious response is that the quoted figure for the diameter was not meant to be an exact measurement, but simply rounded to nearest whole number (or perhaps it didn’t even have to be rounded that much if the circumference was an inside measurement, not including the width of the brim).
 Still, if the inaccuracy of these things bothers you, cheer up!
-We no longer need resort to embarrassing explanations.
+You no longer need resort to such embarrassing explanations.
 After hours of hard work I have come up with a genuine mathematical proof that the measurements given in the Bible are literally true!

 Proof that a circle with a diameter of 10 cubits has a circumference of exactly 30 cubits